The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 Run the math: if you improve this conversion rate by 30–50%, what happens to revenue?

-Example: A consultant with 14 completed calls monthly and 36% close rate = 5 clients.
+Example: A consultant with 14 completed calls per month and a 36% close rate signs 5 clients.

-Run this calculation for each stage.
-The one with the biggest revenue impact is your priority bottleneck.
+Run this calculation for every stage.
+The one that creates the biggest revenue lift becomes your priority bottleneck.

 For the consultant above with a 36% close rate, here’s what we’d fix:

-Step 7: Measure For 30 Days, Then Move to the Next Bottleneck
+Step 7: Measure Results for 30 Days, Then Move Sequentially to the Next Bottleneck

-Set a measurement date 30 days out.
-Check your new conversion rate.
-Calculate revenue impact.
-Then move to the next bottleneck.
+Set a measurement date 30 days from now.
+Check your new conversion rate, calculate the revenue impact, then move on to the next bottleneck.

-This is the exact process I use with every founder.
-It works because it removes guessing.
-You see the numbers.
-You fix the constraint.
-Revenue moves.
+This is the exact process I use with every founder because it removes guessing—you see the numbers, fix the constraint, and revenue moves.

 We rewrote her outreach message: